Nytra/ResoniteFixSessionBrowser/README.md

 # FixSessionBrowser

-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that fixds the session browser.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that fixed the session browser.
 This is no longer useful as of Beta 2024.1.30.731.

 It was a workaround for the following issues: